What is Ick?

 Aquarium Salt by API

-We recommend dosing about 22 grams per litre of the aquarium.
+Check the instructions of the salt that you buy, but we recommend dosing about 2 grams per litre of the aquarium.

 Is salt still ok if the betta isn’t alone in the aquarium?